rocher/mold_lib/README.md

 `README.md.mold`.
 Destination files (with variables replaced) have the same name without the mold extension: `README.md`.
 This simplifies the work done in large subdirectories with few templates.

+Text filters can be used to apply text transformations, for example `{{foo/W5}}` truncates the contents of the variable `foo` to a maximum width of 5 characters.

 This crate contains the Ada library and unit tests.
 For a CLI tool, please take a look at the crate `mold`.